 Prior to the completion of this offering, all the shares of our common stock have been owned by US Holding, a wholly owned subsidiary of Leonardo S.p.A.
-Immediately following the offering, US Holding will own 78.0% of our outstanding common stock, assuming no exercise by the underwriters of their option to purchase additional shares, and 74.7% of our common stock if the underwriters exercise their option to purchase additional shares in full.
+Immediately following the offering, US Holding will own approximately underwriters of their option to purchase additional shares, and approximately purchase additional shares in full.

+Of our common stock if the underwriters exercise their option to purchase additional shares in full.

-The following table sets forth information as of March 22, 2021 with respect to the ownership of our common stock by:
+The following table sets forth information as of , 2021 with respect to the ownership of our common stock by:

-- each person known to own beneficially more than five percent of our common stock, including the selling stockholder; - each of our directors and prospective directors; - · each of our named executive officers; and - all of our current executive officers, directors and prospective directors as a group.
+- each person known to own beneficially more than five percent of our common stock, including the selling stockholder; - each of our directors: - · each of our named executive officers; and - · all of our current executive officers and directors as a group.